-Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
+Powdered latex gloves may worsen allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

-is the development of dry, itchy, irritated areas on the skin, usually the hands.
+—The development of dry, itchy, irritated areas on the skin, usually the hands.
 The irritation is caused by using gloves, and possibly by contact with other products and chemicals.
 Irritant contact dermatitis is not a true allergy to latex.

-It comes on gradually over the course of several days..
+It comes on gradually over the course of several days.

 Allergic contact dermatitis

 An allergic reaction to latex may cause: Red skinHivesItchingSwellingRunny noseSneezingCoughingWheezingTrouble breathingItchy, watery eyesScratchy throatChest tightnessLightheadedness

 anaphylaxis.
 Although rare, a life-threatening reaction can be the first sign of latex allergy.

-Healthcare workers who frequently use latex gloves and latex-containing medical supplies, especially those healthcare workers who already have hay fever or other allergic conditionsWorkers who occasionally use latex gloves, such as law enforcement personnel, ambulance attendants, fire fighters, housekeepers, etc.
+Anyone can develop an allergy to latex.
+Those with the highest risk include: Healthcare workers who frequently use latex gloves and latex-containing medical supplies, especially those healthcare workers who already have hay fever or other allergic conditionsWorkers who occasionally use latex gloves, such as law enforcement personnel, ambulance attendants, firefighters, or housekeepers

 spina bifida, probably because of multiple surgeries and other procedures

-Individuals who have had multiple surgical or medical procedures during childhoodWorkers in factories where latex products are manufactured or usedPeople with a tendency to have multiple allergic conditionsPeople who are allergic to certain foods, such as avocado, bananas, chestnuts, kiwifruit, papaya, potatoes, and tomatoes
+Individuals who have had multiple surgical or medical procedures during childhoodWorkers in factories where latex products are manufactured or usedPeople with a tendency to have multiple allergic conditionsPeople who are allergic to certain foods, such as avocado, bananas, chestnuts, kiwi, papaya, potatoes, and tomatoes

 If you think you have a latex allergy, see your doctor.
 A diagnosis can usually be made based on your medical history, a physical examination, and blood tests.
 Skin testing and glove-use tests should be done only at medical centers where staff are prepared to handle severe reactions.

 There is no cure for latex allergy.
-However, if you have a reaction to latex, your symptoms may be treated with antihistamines, steroids, epinephrine shots, intravenous fluids, respiratory support, or other measures, depending on the severity of the reaction.
+However, if you have a reaction to latex, your symptoms may be treated with antihistamines, steroids, epinephrine shots, IV fluids, respiratory support, or other measures, depending on the severity of the reaction.

-Avoid direct contact with latex.
+The following tips can help reduce your risk of an allergic reaction to latex if you are allergic to latex: Avoid direct contact with latex.
 Try to find out which products in your environment contain latex and look for substitutes.If you need to wear gloves, use non-latex gloves.If you must use latex gloves to avoid contamination, use powder-free gloves with reduced protein content.Avoid areas where you might inhale powder from latex gloves.If you are a healthcare worker or patient, everyone around you should wear non-latex gloves.Be sure to tell your employer and all your healthcare providers that you have a latex allergy.Always wear a medical alert bracelet.
 Talk to your doctor about getting an epinephrine self-injection pen, for use in case of a serious reaction.Be cautious or avoid eating foods with known cross-reactivity in people with latex allergy, such as kiwi, avocado, bananas, and chestnuts.